WebWiz-perer/wordsmash-mp2/README.md

 The navigation on the Wordsmash website is designed with a focus on accessibility and a clean, user-friendly interface.
 The navbar is fixed at the top, ensuring users can easily access all features as they scroll through the page.
 Below is a detailed description of the navigation elements:

 #### Navbar

-##### Desktop View:
+The navigation for WordSmash is designed to ensure an intuitive and accessible user experience across devices, with features optimized for clarity and responsiveness.

-- **Positioning:** The navbar is fixed at the top of the page, making it easy for users to access it at all times, even while scrolling.
+- **Positioning:** The navbar is fixed at the top of the screen, ensuring easy access to the navigation options as users scroll through the page.
-- **Logo and Slogan:** The Wordsmash logo stands out on the left, in bold Fruktur font.
-Clicking on the logo will either take the user to the homepage or refresh the page.
-Alongside, the slogan "Smash words, unlock fun" aligns to the left, complementing the dynamic branding and adding to the playful theme.
+- **Logo and Slogan:**
+- The WordSmash logo, styled with a distinctive font, is prominently displayed on the left.
+It serves as a clickable link to return users to the homepage.
+- Beside the logo, the slogan "Smash the Words, Sharpen Your Mind!" is displayed in a friendly, inviting manner, visible on larger screens for enhanced branding.

-- **Hamburger Menu:** Located at the upper right corner, it expands to provide links to various pages:
+- **Hamburger Menu:**
+  Positioned on the right, the hamburger icon expands into an off-canvas menu on smaller screens.
+This ensures that navigation options remain accessible while maintaining a clean design.

+- **OffCanvas Menu**
+The menu includes the following links:

-    - **Home:** Directs users back to the homepage.
+**Home**: Takes users back to the homepage.
-    - **Rule:** Leads to instructions on how to play.
+**Rules**: Provides detailed instructions on how to play WordSmash.
-    - **Play:**  Leads to the game page where users can start playing.
+**Play**: Directs users to the game interface to start playing.
-    This layout ensures that all site features are accessible and easy to navigate, enriching the user's experience.
+This seamless navigation ensures users can easily explore and interact with the site, regardless of the device they are using.

 **Desktop Navbar Image:**